Volvo’s new XC60 will automatically steer as well as brake to avoid crashes

 Intel’s diversity efforts are somewhat paying off

-The new Volvo XC60 does more on behalf of the driver in order to prevent accidents, moving the SUV further along the continuum towards fully autonomy.
+The new Volvo XC60 does more on behalf of the driver in order to prevent accidents, moving the SUV further along the continuum toward full autonomy.
 The new model of the car, which is making its debut at the Geneva Motor Show, adds automated steering in tandem with automatic braking to avoid collisions, as well as a few other tricks that involve software taking the wheel when it believes it’s necessary.

-The SUV will also alert drives when they’re drifting out of a designated driving lane, and will actually automatically steer them back into their lane if it detects that doing so will take it out o the path of a vehicle that might otherwise collide with the driver’s own car.
-The system will operate between 60 and 140kh/h, so at highway driving speeds, essentially.
+The SUV also will alert drivers when they’re drifting out of a designated driving lane, and will actually automatically steer them back into their lane if it detects that doing so will take it out of the path of a vehicle that might otherwise collide with the driver’s own car.
+The system will operate between 60 and 140kh/h — so at highway driving speeds, essentially.

 Finally, an optional blind spot information system add-on will let drivers know about cars that are in their blind spots, as before — but now it’ll also take action to steer the car away from the path of those vehicles and back into the safety of their own lane.